 The TEMA specifies key accountabilities within government.
-For example, Regional Emergency Management Committees (REMCs) and Municipal Emergency Management Committees (MEMCs) are responsible for researching, assessing and acting on regional and local risks respectively.
+For example, Regional Emergency Management Committees (REMCs) and Municipal Emergency Management Committees (MEMCs) are responsible for researching, assessing and acting on local risks.
 State Special Emergency Management Plans (SSEMPs) cover responsibilities, accountabilities and governance structures in relation to specific hazards.

-Issues identified during the development of the Strategy included the following.
+Issues identified during the development of the draft Strategy included:

-- Many Tasmanians can do more to actively reduce risks and are prepared for disasters. - Responsibilities for disaster resilience within and beyond government can be more clearly defined.
+- Not all Tasmanians actively reduce risks and are prepared for disasters. - Responsibilities for disaster resilience within and beyond government are not always clearly defined.

-Ideas identified during the development of the Strategy included the following.
+Ideas identified during the development of the draft Strategy included:

-- Collaboratively clarify responsibilities through TEMA, SSEMPs, the disaster resilience strategy and other means as needed. - Consider related public awareness and community engagement campaigns. - Clarify responsibilities around disaster clean up, for example, debris and carcasses in river systems, limitations of responsibilities around asbestos removal or soil remediation and rights eg gravel and stone removal post floods.
+- Collaboratively clarify responsibilities through TEMA, SSEMPs, the disaster resilience strategy and other means as needed. - Related public awareness and community engagement campaigns. - Clarify responsibilities around disaster clean up, for example, debris and carcasses in river systems, limitations of responsibilities around asbestos removal or soil remediation and rights eg gravel and stone removal post floods.